-- a) The respective Technical Committee shall rate the quality of the reports of the Referees, and of the reports of the Technical Controller, based on documentation delivered, as per Rule 923, as very good, good, acceptable/average, mediocre or poor.
-These details shall be added to the records of the concerned Referees and Technical Controller. - b) Unacceptable performance relating to the late submission of a Report or the submission of an incomplete report by a Referee or a Technical Controller is subject to an Assessment decided upon by the respective Technical Committee. - c) The Technical Committee should provide feedback to the Referees based on their report information.
+The respective Technical Committee shall rate the quality of the reports of the Referees and of the reports of the Technical Controller for all ISU Events and International Competitions based on documentation delivered according to Rule 923, as very good, good, acceptable/average, mediocre or poor.
+The respective qualification shall be added to the records of the concerned Referees and Technical Controllers.
+If any report is rated as poor the respective Technical Committee shall issue an Assessment according to paragraph 5 below.